MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineApplicationInstance.md

 ```

 ### -OnpremPhoneNumber
-Assign a hybrid (onprem) telephone number to the application instance.
+Assigns a hybrid (on-premise) telephone number to the application instance.

 ```yaml
 Type: System.String